trychlos/pwix-app-edit/README.md

     Use the `allowFn` configuration option, defaulting to `false`.

+    `pwix:app-edit` needs two additional `DisplayUnit` parameters to manage the display of the edit toggle button and the permissions of the user to actually edit the document:

+    - `wantEditionSwitch`: whether the edit toggle button must be displayed

+    - `wantEditionRoles`: the roles needed by the user to be allowed to edit the current page documents.

 - `ieditableAsked( [ask<Boolean>] ): Boolean`

-    A getter/setter which says if the user has asked for editing of the current document.
+    A getter/setter which says if the user has asked for editing the current document.

 #### Functions